...

 TimingDaily/weeklyBi-weekly/monthly pay runs

-In summary, bookkeeping services provide a holistic view of organizational finances, while payroll services revolve around properly paying and tracking everything related to worker compensation aligned to compliance demands.
+In summary, bookkeeping and payroll services provide a holistic view of organizational finances.
+This service revolves around properly paying and tracking everything related to worker compensation aligned with compliance demands.

 When to Outsource Bookkeeping and Payroll